willemw12/get_iplayer_downloader/README.md

     $ ./uninstall.sh

-When python is upgraded to a newer minor version, then uninstall and install again.
+When python has been upgraded to a newer minor version, then uninstall and install again.

 ### Arch Linux package